devneelesh921/Documentation/OT MS Understanding/Redis/Redis Documentation/README.md

 | [Redis: What It Is, What It Does, and Why You Should Care - Backendless](https://backendless.com/redis-what-it-is-what-it-does-and-why-you-should-care/) | Explanation of Redis' importance and common use cases.    |
 | [Redis Architecture Notes](https://architecturenotes.co/p/redis)                                              | Detailed architectural insights into Redis operations.    |

+## Redis in OT-Microservices Application

+In the OT-Microservices application, the three APIs (Employee, Attendance, Salary) use a single Redis instance to enhance performance, even though the front-end doesn’t connect directly to Redis.
+Each API stores commonly accessed data in Redis, allowing them to quickly retrieve information without repeatedly querying the database, which makes the response times faster.
+Redis also allows the APIs to share data with each other, so they don't have to make the same API calls repeatedly.
+Additionally, Redis helps keep the data up-to-date in real time, ensuring that the APIs provide consistent and accurate information to the front-end.
+This approach improves the overall efficiency of the system and reduces backend delays.